-Newcomers should start by taking two or three 30-minute classes each week.
-Once a person becomes more confident, they can go for 30-minute swims or sessions a few times a week, or as often as feels comfortable without being tiring.
+If a person is new to swimming, they may want to start by taking two or three 30-minute classes each week.
+Once they become more confident, they could go for 30-minute sessions a few times per week or as often as feels comfortable for them.

-Yoga allows the body to gently stretch and develop strength.
+Doing yoga allows people to gently stretch and strengthen their body.
 It also encourages mindfulness skills that can be very helpful during labor, such as controlled breathing and meditation.

-Most yoga studios offer classes for pregnant people.
-Newcomers should try to attend one 30-minute session per week.
+Many yoga studios offer classes for pregnant people.
+People who are new to yoga could try to attend one 30-minute session per week.

-People accustomed to doing yoga can often continue with their usual routine during the first trimester, as long as they are practicing in a warm environment.
+People who are accustomed to doing yoga can often continue with their usual routine during early pregnancy.

-A newcomer to Pilates should gradually start doing a few sessions a week, each lasting 5–10 minutes.
-A person may work their way toward sessions lasting 30–60 minutes once or twice a week.
+People who are new to Pilates could start gradually by doing a few sessions per week, each lasting 5–10 minutes.
+They can then work their way toward attending sessions lasting 30–60 minutes.

-Pregnant people who are accustomed to Pilates can often maintain their usual routine during the first trimester, though they should avoid:
+Pregnant people who are accustomed to Pilates can often maintain their usual routine during the first trimester.

 Many studios and gyms offer prenatal Pilates classes, and similar lessons are available online.

-Using free weights and weight machines can help to maintain a healthy weight and improve overall strength.
-Having a stronger core can also help to improve stability and reduce the risk of falling.
+Using free weights and weight machines can help a person manage their weight and improve their overall strength.
+Having a stronger core can also help improve stability and reduce the risk of falling.

-Newcomers should begin gradually and use light free weights.
+People who are new to weightlifting should start gradually and use light free weights.

 Spin classes or cycling with a stationary bike

-Standard cycling is not a good option for people who are pregnant, due to the risk of falling and injury.
-Stationary bikes and spin classes offer a healthful alternative, with good aerobic exercise and significantly less risk.
+Off-road cycling, such as mountain biking, is not a good option for pregnant people due to the risk of falling and injury.

-If a person is used to spinning or using a stationary bike, they can often maintain their normal routine during the first trimester.
+If a person is used to spinning or using a stationary bike, they can often maintain their regular routine during the first trimester.

-Pregnant people should do low-impact, moderate-intensity exercises that lead to light sweating and slight increases in heart rate.
+Pregnant people should aim to do low impact, moderate intensity exercises that lead to light sweating and slight increases in heart rate.

-Tips for exercising safely during the first trimester include:
+Some tips for exercising safely during the first trimester include the following:

 - Stay hydrated.